gioman/radio_telemetry_tools/doc/installation_deb.rst

-This tutorial explains how to install the AniMove for SEXTANTE plugin in a deb-based system (Ubuntu, Linux Mint,...).
+This tutorial explains how to install the AniMove for QGIS plugin in a deb-based system (Ubuntu, Linux Mint,...).
 We assume that you have installed QGIS (<= 1.9) from the official deb repo (via Package Manager or apt-get).

 Download the plugin